-I approach this area by examining how people evaluate the rewards and costs of feeling and experiencing moral emotions like empathy, compassion, and outrage toward social targets across different contexts (e.g., mass suffering and out-group members).
-Knowing how people subjectively evaluate the rewards and costs of these emotions across different contexts, we can better calibrate our understand of when and why people help certain identifiable victims relative to less readily identified mass sufferers.
+I currently apply effort-based decision-making (EBDM) models to examine how people evaluate the rewards and costs of feeling and experiencing moral emotions towards social targets across different contexts (e.g., mass suffering, social injustices, ideological out-groups).
+By knowing how people subjectively evaluate the rewards and costs of these emotions, like empathy (Cameron et al., 2019, JEP:G) and compassion (Scheffer et al., 2021, JEP:G) across different contexts, we can better calibrate our understanding of when and why people may choose to help certain people over others.